HeinoPortfolio/Java/Simple Java Graphics/README.md

 3. **Concentric Circles** - Draws a series of 12 circles from the center of the screen out.

 4. **Bulls Eye** -  Draws a simple bullseye using alternate colors.

+5. **Square Spiral** - Will draw a square spriral that will fill the panel.

 # Resources
 **The programs that are found in this section have been problems taken from the following textbook, unless otherwise noted.**